hannesbecher/RE-tools/README.md

 ##EMPSEB21

-Consider sending you students to EMPSEB21!
-EMPSEB is a student-lead conference for Evolutionary Biology taking place in stirling this year.
+Consider sending your students to EMPSEB21!
+EMPSEB is a prestigeous student-lead conference for Evolutionary Biology taking place in stirling this year.
+It is being partly funded by ESEB.
 Check out http://empseb21.bio.ed.ac.uk/

 ##Introduction